Young Space Leaders (YSL) Recognition Programme

 - Engaging colleagues in the international space community,

-- Contributing to the work of IAF committees and/or volunteering in support of other Federation activities (Note: Attendance at International Astronautical Congreess does not in itself qualify.).
+- Contributing to the work of IAF committees and/or volunteering in support of other Federation activities such as physical or virtual participation on selection activities related to IAF grants, Next Generation Plenary and awards; participation in organization of IAC technical sessions and other activities; and participation on local organizing committees for GLEC, GLAC and other IAF meetings.
+(Note: Attendance at International Astronautical Congress does not in itself qualify).

 Nominations have to summarise the nominees’ qualifications and specify how they meet the criteria.
 Two letters of recommendation per nominee are also asked for.